AndrewHenderson/mariodux/README.md

 ## Shift In Mindset
 **Using this approach, views should only be concerned with rendering and dispatching.**

-Backbone and Marionette objects were both designed with event systems — views having been provided functions like `modelEvents`, `collectionEvents`, `listenTo`, etc. and models & collections having events such as `change` and `update`.
+Backbone and Marionette objects were both designed with event systems — views having been provided functions like `modelEvents`, `collectionEvents`, `listenTo`, etc. and models & collections having been given events such as `change` and `update`.
 This approach ignores those functions and events in favor of pure functions and a more predictable immutable global state object — acting as the app's single source of truth.

 ## Gotchas
 As an alternative to the complexities of something like [React's synthetic event system](https://facebook.github.io/react/docs/working-with-the-browser.html), we will continue to listen for DOM events in the view on the [events object](https://github.com/AndrewHenderson/mariodux/blob/master/examples/todos/components/TodoList.js#L30-L32).